Gottman Method Couples Therapy and The Sound Relationship House

 John Gottman is known world-wide for his relationship research.
 He set up “love labs,” in which he observed married couples interacting for a weekend at a time.
 He conducted longitudinal studies (long-term) of these couples, tracking their marital relationships over the course of twenty years.
 He identified patterns of behavior that led to successful relationships.
 He also learned patterns of behavior that led to divorce.
 The couples therapy referred to as The Gottman Method, was developed by John Gottman and his wife, Julie Gottman who is a therapist.

-What Does Gottman Method Couples Therapy entail?
+What Does Gottman Method Couples Therapy Involve?

 EXTENSIVE RELATIONSHIP ASSESSMENT